 Applications for alternative examinations will not be approved unless they fall within one of the above categories or in exceptional circumstances beyond your control and supporting documentation is provided.

-Applications for alternative examinations will not be approved where you wish to return home early, except on compassionate grounds and supporting documentation is provided.
-Booking plane/train/boat tickets for overseas or domestic travel is not considered an adequate reason for an alternative examination.
+Applications for alternative examinations will not be approved where you wish to return home early (except on compassionate grounds with supporting documentation).
+Booked plane/train/boat tickets for overseas or domestic travel is not considered an adequate reason for an alternative examination.

-Higher education students who receive an E grade may be offered Supplementary assessment for the unit in the form of an exam.
-A formal supplementary exam period applies to the Semester 1 and 2 exams.
+Higher education students who receive an E grade may be offered supplementary assessment for the unit in the form of an exam.
+A formal supplementary exam period applies to semester one and semester two exams.
 These exams are held at the St Albans campus.
+Timetables for these exams will be available on MyVU.

-Exam timetables for these exams will be available on MYVU Portal.
-Your College or unit of study lecturer will have information on Supplementary exams during all other exam periods.
+Your College or unit of study lecturer will have information on supplementary exams during all other exam periods.
 If you would like information about all other units of study please follow the advice provided to you by your College.

 It is your responsibility to find out whether you have a supplementary exam and when it will be held.